Machine Learning in Orbit Estimation: a Survey: Orbit Prediction

-where $\Phi(t_0;u_0,t_0) = I$ and, in the case of the EKF, the linearly propagated covariance is obtained with $F(\phi(t;\mu_0,t_0),t)$ as the partial derivative of the function $f(x(t),t)$ in Equation \eqref{sample:2}:
+where $\Phi(t_0;u_0,t_0) = I$ and, in the case of the EKF, the linearly propagated covariance is obtained with $F(\phi(t;\mu_0,t_0),t)$ as the partial derivative of the function $f(\boldsymbol{x},t)$ in Equation \eqref{sample:2}:

-To solve the equations in \eqref{eq:ode} there are many numerical methods, with some numerical integration methods specialized for orbit propagation, as seen in \cite{Montenbruck2005} and \cite{Jones2012}.
-The most relevant numerical integrators used for orbit propagation found in the literature include explicit Runge-Kutta methods such as Dormand-Prince 8(7) (DP8) or Runge-Kutta-Nystrom 12(10) (RKN12) and predictor-corrector methods, namely Adams-Bashforth-Moulton (ABM) and Gauss-Jackson (GJ) \cite{Poore2016}.
-In particular, implicit Runge-Kutta methods such as the ones developed by Bradley et al. \cite{Bradley2012} (GL-IRK) and Bai and Junkins \cite{Bai2011} (GC-IRK) are quite interesting algorithms for practical applications as they allow for parallelization, are A-stable \cite{Butcher} at all orders and are more accurate than DP8 \cite{Aristoff2014}.
-Analytical methods are more common, and of those, the widely used method is the SGP4 (Simplified General Perturbations Model 4) \cite{Zwiep2009}.
-Made available to the public in 2006 \cite{Vallado2006}, it has since them become the most used propagator for orbit prediction, despite the lack of accuracy for long-time predictions.
-The input data for SGP4 is a Two Line Element (TLE) that includes information about the object and its orbit, such as satellite number, mean orbital elements, drag, ballistic coefficient, revolution number and a time stamp.
-One information it does not provide, crucially, is the initial uncertainty, so we can deduce the fact that the information on Resident Space Objects made publicly available through TLEs at space-track.org is one of the reasons for the ample use of SGP4 \cite{Vallado2013}.
+To solve the equations in \eqref{eq:ode} there are many numerical methods, with some numerical integration methods specialized for orbit propagation, as seen in~\citet{Montenbruck2005} and~\citet{Jones2012}.
+The most relevant numerical integrators used for orbit propagation found in the literature include explicit Runge-Kutta methods such as Dormand-Prince 8(7) (DP8) or Runge-Kutta-Nystrom 12(10) (RKN12) and predictor-corrector methods, namely Adams-Bashforth-Moulton (ABM) and Gauss-Jackson (GJ)~\cite{Poore2016}.
+In particular, implicit Runge-Kutta methods such as the ones developed by Bradley et al.~\cite{Bradley2012} (GL-IRK) and Bai and Junkins~\cite{Bai2011} (GC-IRK), are interesting algorithms for practical applications as they allow for parallelization, are A-stable~\cite{Butcher} at all orders and are more accurate than DP8~\cite{Aristoff2014}.
+To increase the stability and precision of these numerical methods, regularized orbital formulations, such as the Kustaanheimo-Stiefel (KS)~\cite{Sharma1988,Kustaanheimo} transformation, the Sperling-Bürdet regularization~\cite{sperling1961computation,burdet1967regularization} and the DROMO~\cite{bau2014,Urrutxua_2015} formulation were developed so as to reduce the impact of the non-linearity and singularities of the problem.
+Analytical methods are more common, and of those, the widely used method is the SGP4 (Simplified General Perturbations Model 4)~\cite{Zwiep2009}.
+Made available to the public in 2006~\cite{Vallado2006}, it has since become a staple for Orbit Prediction, despite the lack of accuracy for long-time predictions and the non-inclusion of any information regarding uncertainty.
+The input data for SGP4 is a Two Line Element (TLE) set that includes information about the object and its orbit, such as satellite number, mean orbital elements, drag, ballistic coefficient, revolution number, and a time stamp.
+The fact that the information on Resident Space Objects is made publicly available through TLEs at space-track.org is one of the reasons for the ample use of SGP4~\cite{Vallado2013}.